HOW BEAUTY APPS ARE KILLING THE MAKEUP INDUSTRY

 Some members of our Facebook group have worked for Glamsquad and report that Glamsquad takes 40% of services.
 (Which is an average of what most salons and other on location companies do.)
 They take care of all the booking, advertising and other business headaches.
 You just show up and powder noses.
 Easy right?
 That's the plus side.
 There are many days I wish I could just show up and do a job and go home.
 Running a biz is exhausting most days.
 This is where Glamsquad could be a good fit for someone.
 But before you decide, keep reading.

-WHY GLAMSQUAD DOESN'T WORK
+WHY GLAMSQUAD DOESN'T WORK FOR FREELANCERS

 As someone who has run a successful on location business for 15 years I can tell you that these rates are jaw dropping and can't really work in your favor as a freelance makeup artist or hairstylist.

 Once the artists took the How to Set Your Rates webinars they knew right away that Glamsquad is killing the freelance makeup industry.
-And if you think it's not going to affect you, think again.

 BREAKING DOWN THE GLAMSQUAD RATES